A refined non-vanishing of the $p$-adic logarithm of a rational point on an abelian variety: Introduction

 \subsection{Some additional context}

 Let $G/\BQ$ be a commutative algebraic group.
 In \cite{Po} Poonen asked an intriguing question about the dimension (as a $p$-adic Lie group) of the $p$-adic closure $\ov{\Gamma}$ in $G(\BQ_p)$ of a finitely-generated subgroup $\Gamma\subset G(\BQ)$ contained in the union of all compact subgroups of $G(\BQ_p)$.
+This question is also independently due to Prasad \cite{Pr}.
 If $G=A$ is an abelian variety that is $\BQ$-simple and $\Gamma = A(\BQ)$, then a special case of this question asks:

 The best result to date towards answering this is due to Waldschmidt \cite{Wa}, who proved that if $A$ is $\ov{\BQ}$-simple, then $\dim\ov{A(\Q)} \geq (\rank A(\BQ) \cdot \dim(A))/(\rank A(\BQ) + 2\dim(A))$ (so in particular, at least $\frac{1}{3}\min\{\rank A(\Q), \dim(A)\}$).
 However, if $A$ is as in Theorem \ref{thm:A} with the action of $F$ defined over $\Q$, then the conclusion of Theorem \ref{thm:A} shows that this question has a positive answer in this case.